jamesrcutmore/Gym-website/README.md

 W3C - Used for HTML & CSS Validation.
 Deployment
 The project was deployed using GitHub pages.
 The steps to deploy using GitHub pages are:

-Go to the repository on GitHub.com
-Select 'Settings' near the top of the page.
-Select 'Pages' from the menu bar on the left of the page.
-Under 'Source' select the 'Branch' dropdown menu and select the main branch.
-Once selected, click the 'Save'.
-Deployment should be confirmed by a message on a green background saying "Your site is published at" followed by the web address.

 Credits
 Content